PaoloProdossimoLopes/CleanStore/README.md

 # CleanStore
-In this project I using clean swift to create communications between files
+In this project for only architecture study I using clean swift to create communications between files.